 10. Dresden – Free Walking Tour Dresden

 I first met the team of Free Walking Tour Dresden a couple of years ago and his passion for his city and his tour company was instantly infectious!
-Before long I found myself on his free walking tour and, despite having taken previous tours of Dresden and lived there for a few months, I discovered so many new secrets around the city.
+Before long I found myself on his free walking tour away from my hometown Leipzig and, despite having taken previous tours of Dresden and lived there for a few months, I discovered so many new secrets around the city.